pmlmodelling/nctoolkit/docs/source/introduction.rst

 It lets you calculate temporal averages
 ---------------------------------------

 nctoolkit features a suite of methods, beginning with the letter t, that let you calculate temporal statistics.
-For example, if we wanted to calculate how much sea surface temperature varies each year, we could do this:
+For example, if we wanted to calculate a seasonal average, we could do this:

 .. code:: ipython3

-   ds = nc.open_data("sst.mon.mean.nc")
+   ds = nc.open_thredds("https://psl.noaa.gov/thredds/dodsC/Datasets/COBE2/sst.mon.ltm.1991-2020.nc")
-   ds.tmean()
+   ds.tmean("season")
    ds.plot()

 .. raw:: html